But why? How many different types are there and what purposes do these different shapes serve?

 In other words, they can make last-minute corrections during a hunt, or in our case, kill at a distance.

 2. Vertical slit pupils tend to belong to ambush predators

 Vertical slit pupils tend to belong to smaller ambush predators that hunt relatively close to the ground.
-These include animals like small cats, foxes, and crocodiles, to name but a few.
+These include animals like small cats, foxes, and crocodiles, among others.

-For nocturnal hunters, getting as much light as possible into the eye is of paramount importance when hunting.
-As they tend to belong to ambush predators (either because of their small size or metabolism) they need to wait for their prey and be incredibly accurate when they strike to make a successful kill.
+For nocturnal hunters, getting as much light as possible into the eye is of paramount importance.
+This type of eye shape is also used by ambush predators (who tend to be smaller in size or have a slower metabolism) who need to wait for their prey and be incredibly accurate when they strike, in order to make a successful kill.